mvolkmann/wrec/README.md

 <img alt="shipwreck" src="shipwreck.png" style="width: 256px">

-Wrec is a small, zero dependency library that greatly simplifies building web components.
+Wrec is a small library that greatly simplifies building web components.
 It is described in detail, with several working examples, in [my blog](https://mvolkmann.github.io/blog/wrec/).
 Also, see my series of